galliotl/Barty/README.md

 ## Releases

-Please find more infos about every releases in the [following file] (./markdown/releases.md)
+Please find more infos about every releases in the [following file](markdown/releases.md)